ooni/ooni.org/content/post/2023-job-opening-ooni-project-manager/index.md

 categories: ["blog"]
 ---

+**This job posting is now closed.
+Any applications received after 2023-06-28 will not be considered**

 Are you a project manager interested in defending human rights on the internet?
 We have a job opening for you!